matrix-org/matrix-appservice-irc/docs/irc_modes.md

 ### Invite only (`+i`)

-Some communties prefer to keep their channels invite only but allow the bridge to access the channel.
+Some communities prefer to keep their channels invite only but allow the bridge to access the channel.
 An IRC channel operator can set an invite exemption (`+I`) mask for the whole bridge:

 ```